Charcuterie Skewers with Salami Roses

 Pickles - Depending on their size, cut baby dills into ½ or ⅓.
 Again, you are aiming for all the items to be a similar size on the skewer.

 Step 1 - Prep all ingredients - Taking the time to get all the ingredients cut up and ready to go will make these skewers come together so quickly.
+Cut cheese with a thin, sharp chef's knife for clean edges.

 Since the salami roses will not stay together if not skewered, we are going to start the skewers then build the roses.

 Step 2 - Skewer first cheese and olive - On 12 skewers thread the first cheese and olive.
-I like to use the harder of the 2 cheese first.
+I like to use the harder of the 2 cheeses first.
 Set these aside while you make the salami roses.

 Thread each salami rose onto a skewer after making it (next to olive).

-Hand rolling salami into a rose shape
+Hand rolling a salami rose on marble countertop.

 Expert Tips